 More than half the day?
 How about more than 75% of the day?
 Well in fact, most people will say they use their hands 99.9% of the day!

 All right then, where do we tend to use our hands?
 For example, does anybody work behind their back?
 Pretty hard to see what you're doing!
-Because in most cases we need to see what we are doing we tend to use our hands in front of and to the sides of our body.
+Because in most cases we need to see what we are doing, we tend to use our hands in front of and to the sides of our body.

 Based on hand use, our next ergonomics principle is to Promote Work in the Reach Zone.
 From an ergonomics perspective we can define two reach zones: